zia-malik/uniswapV3-fork/README.md

   3. **SwapRouter:** `SwapRouter` is part of v3-periphery contracts deploy with passing the `UniswapV3Factory` and `WETH` address and it's use for swap between different tokens and `SwapRouter` internaly call that specific `UniswapV3Pool` contract which is the pasrt of v3-core

-  4. **NFTDescriptor:** `NFTDescriptor` is part of v3-periphery contracts deploy witout any constructor perameter and it's use for
+  4. **NFTDescriptor:** `NFTDescriptor` is part of v3-periphery contracts deploy witout any constructor perameter and it's use for deploy `NonfungibleTokenPositionDescriptor` and also use for fee, convert some values to strings.

-  5. **NonfungibleTokenPositionDescriptor:** `NonfungibleTokenPositionDescriptor` is part of v3-periphery contracts
+  5. **NonfungibleTokenPositionDescriptor:** `NonfungibleTokenPositionDescriptor` is part of v3-periphery contracts deploy with passing the `WETH` address and it's use for manage the metadata.

-  6. **NonfungiblePositionManager:**  `NonfungiblePositionManager` is part of v3-periphery contracts
+  6. **NonfungiblePositionManager:**  `NonfungiblePositionManager` is part of v3-periphery contracts deploy with passing the `UniswapV3Factory`, `WETH` and `NonfungibleTokenPositionDescriptor` address and it's use for create new pool and manage the existing pool.

-### 7. run deploy script 2:
+## 7. run deploy script 2:
 `npx hardhat run --network localhost scripts/02_deployTokens.js` in this script we deploy 3 tokens Tether, Usdc and WrappedBitcoin.
 After deploying these contracts save their addresses in `scripts/addresses.js`<br>

-## create instance of all deployed contracts:
+## 8. create instance of all deployed contracts:
 In `scripts/contractInstances.js` script fetch all the ABIs from artifacts and fetch the all deployed contracts addresses and create the instance for each contract then use these instance in all scripts.

-### 8. Create new pool and add liqudity:
+## 9. Create new pool and add liqudity:
 After deploying the contract now our DEX is running now we will do these tasks one by one:

 #### 1. create new pool: